 A. Core Courses.
 Students must complete, with a B- or better grade, each of the NWC three core courses offered through the College of Distance Education’s Fleet Seminar Program.
 Each student is responsible for ensuring all eligibility and academic requirements of the FSP are met and policies adhered to.
-Core courses taken through the NWC’s CD-Rom or Web-enabled programs will not satisfy this requirement, nor will transfer credit be granted for similar courses taken at another institution.
+Core courses taken through the NWC’s CD-Rom, Web-enabled or NWC at NPS programs will not satisfy this requirement, nor will transfer credit be granted for similar courses taken at another institution.
 GDP students who receive a final grade of C+ or below in an FSP core course will be disenrolled from the GDP.
 Core courses may not be repeated in order to meet the minimum grade standard.

 B. Elective Courses.
 In addition to the three core courses, satisfactory completion (grade of B- or higher) of the equivalent of nine semester hours of elective coursework is required.
 While a limited number of elective courses have historically been offered through CDE’s Web-enabled Program each year, most students enroll in and complete their elective work at other institutions.
 Under limited circumstances some students may be allowed to take electives offered in residence at NWC.
 The following is applicable to all elective coursework: